eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-search.md

     [Search resources](http-api-doc.html?urls.primaryName=api2#/Search)." %}

-The concepts of the [RQL expression](basic-rql.html#rql-filter), [RQL sorting](basic-rql.html#rql-sorting) and [RQL paging](basic-search.html#rql-paging-deprecated) are mapped to HTTP as query parameters which are added to `GET` requests to the search endpoint:
+The concepts of the [RQL expression](basic-rql.html#rql-filter), [RQL sorting](basic-rql.html#rql-sorting) and [RQL paging](basic-search.html#rql-paging-deprecated) are mapped to HTTP as

+* query parameters which are added to `GET` requests to the search endpoint;
+* a x-www-form-urlencoded body which is added to `POST` requests to the search endpoint.

 ```
 http://localhost:8080/api/2/search/things